Should I buy life insurance before or after I pay off my debts?

 Buying life insurance to protect against debt isn’t enough.
 You also have to actually pay off your debt.

 Paying off debt can be overwhelming.
 It’s easier when you have a budget in place.
 Having a system in place, like the snowball method, also helps.
-The snowball method involves choosing your highest or lowest debt, putting everything you have into that debt while paying the minimums on your other debts, and, when you’ve paid off that debt, you move onto the next highest or lowest debt, and so on.
+The snowball method involves your debt with the smallest balance, putting everything you have into that debt while paying the minimums on your other debts, and, when you’ve paid off that debt, you move onto the next highestdebt, and so on.

 This has two benefits.
 First, because you’re buying smaller, shorter policies, you pay less, and can save up to half of what you’d pay for a single large policy.
 Second, you’re stepping down your coverage over the years, so as you pay off your debt, you’re reducing the life insurance coverage you have – and no longer need.